Bayesian Additive Main Effects and Multiplicative Interaction Models using Tensor Regression for Multi-environmental Trials: Simulation Studies

-To evaluate the performance of the BAMMIT model, we simulate data from Equation (\ref{bmodel}) over a grid of $V = 2,3,4$, where $B_v$ is constructed to allow for differences in the interaction structures.
-We set up the simulation experiments as follows:
+The simulation scenarios were designed considering $V \in \{2,3,4\}$.
+In each scenario, we configure the number of levels ($B_1, ..., B_V$) to allow for differences in the interaction structures.
+We set up the values as follows: